lucapette/web/main/content/writing/the-books-i-read-in-2022.md

 This book embarrassed me.

 And with that I mean people gave me strange looks in the bus while I was reading it.
-I could not stop laughing.
+I could not stop laughing out loud.

 The story is so hilarious I can't wait to forget more of it so that I can read it again.

 Scalzi never misses.